 UN high commissioner for human rights Zeid Ra’ad Al Hussein said that ‘decades of persistent and systematic human rights violations, including the very violent security responses to the attacks since October 2016‘ had contributed to the insurgency that sparked the latest vicious crackdown.

 Turkish president Recep Tayyip Erdoğan stuck his oar in, accusing Myanmar of genocide.
-Erdoğan’s own record on human rights isn’t great.
-For instance, he’s been accused of orchestrating the genocide of Turkey’s Kurdish minority.
-Erdoğan’s intervention at least helped to keep the story in the news.
+Erdoğan’s own record on human rights wasn’t great.
+For instance, he’d been accused of orchestrating the genocide of Turkey’s Kurdish minority.
+Erdoğan’s verbal intervention at least helped to keep the story in the news.

 The UN security council met behind closed doors to discuss the violence but there was no formal statement.
-UN Secretary-General António Guterres said in a statement that he was ‘deeply concerned by the reports of excesses during the security operations conducted by Myanmar’s security forces in Rakhine State’.
+UN Secretary-General António Guterres said in a statement from his spokesperson, Stéphane Dujarric, that he was ‘deeply concerned by the reports of excesses during the security operations conducted by Myanmar’s security forces in Rakhine State’.

-The statement’s conclusion may have been a respectful reference to the complex and nuanced recommendations of Annan’s commission (see August 2017, above), but coming from the UN head in that desperate context, it sounded disappointingly like a queasy combination of the weaselly Myanmar government spokesperson speaking of ‘efforts to solve the issues in a holistic manner’ (see June 2017, above) and slippery US president Donald Trumpsaying that the vehicle-attack murder of a protester by a White Supremacy supporter indicated ‘blame on many sides‘.
+The statement’s conclusion may have been a respectful reference to the complex and nuanced recommendations of Annan’s commission (see August 2017, above), but coming from the UN head in that desperate context, it sounded disappointingly like a queasy combination of the weaselly Myanmar government spokesperson speaking of ‘efforts to solve the issues in a holistic manner’ (see June 2017, above) and slippery US president Donald Trumpsaying that the vehicle-attack murder of a peaceful protester by a white supremacist indicated ‘blame on both sides‘.

 The UN may have been unable to intervene on its own account, true, but its secretary-general needed to show some leadership.